ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

     }
     ```
 1. Check the value of the `"state"` attribute.
 It must be `active` before you can start running applications in the instance.

+## Learn more

+When provisioning serverless instances, follow the recommended [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices-serverless).